09-04-2022

 How much yarn is needed for a scarf?

-So 5 skeins of Merino and 6 skeins of Soft Silk Mohair.
+So, 5 skeins of Merino and 6 skeins of Soft Silk Mohair.

-Hug / Pernilla
+Hugs / Pernilla

 Sustainable